asselapathirana/dokku-image-registry/README.md

 The script is idempotent: you can re-run it to converge the remote Dokku host to the desired registry configuration without manual commands.

+Registry image data is stored persistently on the Dokku host under:

+- `/var/lib/dokku/data/storage/<REGISTRY_APP>/data`

+This directory is mounted into the registry container at `/var/lib/registry`, so images survive container restarts and redeploys.